-Earnout can be defined as a contractual arrangement of pricing in mergers and acquisitions where the seller of business earns compensation in future after the business achieves its financial goals and objectives following the acquisition usually expressed in the form of certain percentages, say on gross margin or on net profit after tax etc.
+Earnout can be defined as a contractual arrangement of pricing in mergers and acquisitions where the seller of a business earns compensation in the future after the company achieves its financial goals and objectives following the purchase, usually expressed in the form of specific percentages, say on gross margin or net profit after tax, etc.

-An earnout is a contractual mechanism done between the business seller and the buyer where the buyer of the business agrees to pay in future based on earnings usually undertaken when there is disagreement on growth and performance aspects of the target company.
-This generally takes place over a period of three to five years involving ten to fifteen percent of the purchase price being assessed over that period after closing of the acquisition.
-The terms and conditions of an earnout are dependent on the party that manages the business after closing.
+An earnout is a contractual mechanism between the business seller and the buyer where the buyer of the business agrees to pay in the future based on earnings, usually undertaken when there is disagreement on growth and performance aspects of the target company.
+This generally takes place over three to five years, involving ten to fifteen percent of the purchase price being assessed after closing the acquisition.
+An earnout’s terms and conditions depend on the party that manages the business after completion.
 An earnout arrangement does not have a hard and fast set of rules to be followed.
-It is used to bridge the valuation gap from the buyers and sellers.
+It is used to bridge the valuation gap between the buyers and sellers.

 Example of Earnout

-ABC company is running a business of FMCG in which during the last financial year sales were $300 million and earnings were $100 million.
-Mr. John wants to buy the business of ABC Company Ltd. at a price of $150 million.
-The owner of ABC Ltd. is ready to sell his business but he believes that the price offered is very low and would also undervalue future growth prospects of the business.
+ABC company is running a business of FMCG in which during the last financial year, sales were $300 million, and earnings were $100 million.
+Mr. John wants to buy the business of ABC Company Ltd. for $150 million.
+The owner of ABC Ltd. is ready to sell his business, but he believes that the price offered is meager and would also undervalue the company’s future growth prospects.

-So the owner asked for $300 million price for the business which Mr. John denied.
+So the owner asked for a $300 million price for the business, which Mr. John denied.
 Parties decide to use an earnout method to come to a solution and bridge the gap of the difference amount.
-Owner of ABC Ltd. asked from Mr. John to make the upfront payment of $150 million and earnout payment of $150 million to be paid in case if the earnings reach the level of $200 million with the period of three years window or else $50 million will be given as the earnout money to the ABC ltd if the sales reach the level of $100 million.
+The owner of ABC Ltd. asked Mr. John to make the upfront payment of $150 million and earnout payment of $150 million to be paid in case the earnings reach the level of $200 million within three years window or else $50 million will be given as the earnout money to the ABC ltd if the sales reach the level of $100 million.
 If these targets are not met, then the seller will not be paid anything in the future.

-There is no single simple earnout method for the entrepreneur looking for a quick sale of their business.
+There is no single simple earnout method for the entrepreneur looking for a quick business sale.
 Significant risks are involved in any acquisition that comprises future conditions.
-Earnout depends on a various matrix of variables and goals like determining the crucial members of the organizations, cash compensation, length of the contract revenue, net income, EBITDA target, etc. Accounting assumptions need to be considered.
+Earnout depends on various variables and goals like determining the crucial members of the organization, cash compensation, length of the contract revenue, net income, EBITDA target, etc. Accounting assumptions need to be considered.

-Sellers prefer revenue which could be boosted through business activities while buyers tend to prefer net income as the most appropriate point of reflection for the economic performance of the company.
-Margin level sales, gross profit, operating income, environmental cost, etc. are considered in structuring earnout.
+Sellers prefer revenue that could be boosted through business activities.
+At the same time, buyers prefer net income as the most appropriate point of reflection for the company’s economic performance.
+Margin level sales, gross profit, operating income, environmental cost, etc., are considered in structuring earnout.